Field

 [0075] The method of the present invention may be used for

-and finds application in both domestic and industrial cleaning
+processes and finds application in both domestic and

-particular application in the cleaning of textile fibres and
+finds particular application in the cleaning of textile

-fabrics.
-The conditions employed in such a cleaning system do,
+fibres and fabrics.
+The conditions employed in such a

-however, allow the use of significantly reduced temperatures
+cleaning system do, however, allow the use of significantly

-from those which typically apply to the conventional wet
+reduced temperatures from those which typically apply to the

-cleaning of textile fibres and fabrics and, as a consequence,
+conventional wet cleaning of textile fibres and fabrics and,

 [0077] It is at these lower wash temperatures that the